Location / Name:

-Admittedly, there is not a whole lot in Albion to make the railfan come here for a trip by itself, but if you are going to be travelling the I94 corridor, it is certainly worth the stop.
+Admittedly, there is not a whole lot in Albion to make the railfan come here for a trip by itself, but if you are going to be traveling the I94 corridor, it is certainly worth the stop.

 The station was built in 1882 by the Michigan Central, which also built the still standing freight shed.
 It was abandoned in 1971 when Amtrak took over, and later "fixed-up" in the 1980's by local community groups.